mogoson/CodeProject/README.md

-# MGS-CommonCode
+# CodeProject

+## Summary
-Common code for unity project develop.
+- Code for Unity project develop.

+## Environment
+- Unity 5.0 or above.
+- .Net Framework 3.5 or above.

+## Contact
+- If you have any questions, feel free to contact me at mogoson@outlook.com.